Leopold McClintock

-Sir Francis Leopold McClintock KCB FRS (8 July 1819 – 17 November 1907) was an Irish explorer in the British Royal Navy, known for his discoveries in the Canadian Arctic Archipelago.
+Admiral Sir Francis Leopold McClintock KCB FRS (8 July 1819 – 17 November 1907) was an Irish explorer in the British Royal Navy, known for his discoveries in the Canadian Arctic Archipelago.
 He confirmed explorer John Rae's controversial report gathered from Inuit sources on the fate of Franklin's lost expedition, the ill-fated Royal Navy undertaking commanded by Sir John Franklin in 1845 attempting to be the first to traverse the Northwest Passage.

 McClintock's report was received more favorably than that of Rae, who was shunned and denied recognition for having discovered the lost expedition's fate.
 Rae's report ultimately guided McClintock to the correct area to conduct a search.
 McClintock also stirred controversy with his claim that Franklin, before his death, had essentially discovered the Northwest Passage, while in reality he had not.
 Rae, with his discovery of Rae Strait, had discovered the real ice-free passage through North America's Arctic archipelago.

 Early life

 McClintock was born on 8 July 1819, one of 14 children of Henry McClintock, a collector of customs at Dundalk in County Louth, Ireland, and his wife Elizabeth Melesina née Fleury.
-He was the second oldest son, although the eldest died as an infant.
+He was the second oldest son, although the eldest died somewhere in the Caribbean, aged over 40.

 The family was well connected; McClintock's uncle, John McClintock, was a Member of Parliament for County Louth and owned Drumcar House.